meetoseh/backend/docs/db/user_touch_links.md

 - `uid (text unique not null)`: Primary stable external identifier for this row.
 Uses the [uid prefix](../uid_prefixes.md) `utl`
-- `user_touch_id (integer not null references user_touches(id) on delete cascade)` the user touch which contained this link code
+- `user_touch_id (integer not null references user_touches(id) on delete cascade)` the user touch which contained this link code.
+This is any user touch which has the correct `send_uid` - if there are multiple destinations from a single touch send intent, they all contain the same link.
 - `code (text unique not null)`: the unique code we sent the user
 - `page_identifier (text not null)`: acts as an enum for where the user should be redirected. one of: